CCBlueX/Documentation/md/donation/setup_cape.md

 ### Instructions for LiquidBounce Nextgen (recommended)

 1. Link your donation to a [LiquidBounce account](https://user.liquidbounce.net/).
 See [here](/docs/Donation/Launcher%20Setup) for more information.
+You can also customize your cape in the user panel.
 2. Launch LiquidBounce.
 3. Join a server or a singleplayer word.
 4. Send `.client account login` into the chat.